Michael-Riordan/notary-web-app/README.md

 email the business with the previously mentioned information, eventually including an appointment date/time.

-I neglected to start this repository until further into the development process, the first initialization consists of a mostly completed web application, I will be refactoring (mostly simplifying CSS and JS/JSX), adding google's terms of service, as well as adding more functionality to the website
-(appointment setter and SQL database for appointment information storage/appointment blockage).
+I neglected to start this repository until further into the development process, the first initialization consists of a mostly completed web application, I will be refactoring (mostly simplifying CSS and JS/JSX), adding google's terms of service, recaptcha for the email service, as well as adding more functionality to the website (appointment setter and SQL database for appointment information storage/appointment blockage).